poolifier/poolifier/.github/pull_request_template.md

 - [ ] Yes
 - [ ] No

-If yes please indicate it in the title and migration info into the documentation.
+If yes please indicate it in the title and add migration info into the documentation.

 ---